section indicator.xsl indicator

-Pittsburgh's Composite Cost of Living Index for the 3rd Quarter of 2014 is the seventh-lowest among benchmark regions with a score of 98.8, below the benchmark average of 104.3.
+Pittsburgh's average Composite Cost of Living Index for the 3rd quarter of 2015 was 95.2, below the benchmark average of 104.

-Transportation costs in the Pittsburgh region are the highest among all benchmark regions.
+Transportation costs in the Pittsburgh region are the second-highest among all benchmark regions at 109.5, only below Detroit.
 The transportation component is based on the price of one gallon of regular unleaded gasoline and the average price of auto maintenance.

 The Cost of Living Index measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan, equals 100, and each participant's index is read as a percentage of the average for all places.